 Commission on Facilities for the Resolution of Mass Claims

-CPR’s Commission on Facilities for the Resolution of Mass Claims is chaired by Kenneth R. Feinberg of The Feinberg Group, and Deborah E. Greenspan of Dickstein Shapiro Morin & Oshinsky, serves as Reporter.
+CPR’s Commission on Facilities for the Resolution of Mass Claims is chaired by Kenneth R. Feinberg of Feinberg Rozen LLP, and Deborah E. Greenspan of Blank Rome LLP, serves as Reporter.
 Assisted by counsel, academics, neutrals, and experts on complex claims management, they draw upon their rich and varied experience to develop meaningful guidelines for managing and resolving mass claims of different kinds.
 Their most recent product was the Master Guide to Mass Claims Resolution Facilities (2011).
-In addition in 2012 the Commission wrote a proposal that would provide an ADR solution to the backlog of Veteran's Administration claims.
+In addition, in 2012 the Commission worked on a proposal that would provide an ADR solution to the backlog of Veteran's Administration claims.

 CPR International Project

 CPR regularly hosts delegations from countries and institutions seeking to establish new ADR programs.
-The following is a selection of recent visitors.
+The following is a selection of delegates.

 Brazilian Judges Delegation

 In October 2014, CPR hosted a delegation of visiting professors, mediators and counsel from the Fortaleza region of Brazil.